University of North Carolina at Chapel Hill: Curriculum

 At the undergraduate level, all students must fulfill a number of general education requirements as part of the Making Connections curriculum, which was introduced in 2006.
 English, social science, history, foreign language, mathematics, and natural science courses are required of all students, ensuring that they receive a broad liberal arts education.
+Through the Carolina Center for Public Service’s APPLES Service-Learning, students in any major can take credit-bearing service-learning courses and internships that integrate academic goals with community partnerships.
 The university also offers a wide range of first year seminars for incoming freshmen.
 After their second year, students move on to the College of Arts and Sciences, or choose an undergraduate professional school program within the schools of medicine, nursing, business, education, pharmacy, information and library science, public health, or media and journalism.
 Undergraduates are held to an eight-semester limit of study.

-Admissions

-Undergraduate
+Undergraduate admissions

 UNC-Chapel Hill's admissions process is "most selective" according to U.S. News & World Report.
 For the Class of 2025 (enrolled fall 2021), UNC-Chapel Hill received 53,776 applications and accepted 10,347 (19.2%).
 Of those accepted, 4,689 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 45.3%.
 UNC-Chapel Hill's freshman retention rate is 96.5%, with 91.9% going on to graduate within six years.

 Of the 60% of enrolled freshmen in 2021 who submitted ACT scores; the middle 50 percent Composite score was between 29 and 33.
 Of the 15% of the incoming freshman class who submitted SAT scores; the middle 50 percent Composite scores were 1330-1500.
 In the 2020–2021 academic year, 20 freshman students were National Merit Scholars.

-Department of Public Policy

-The UNC-Chapel Hill Department of Public Policy, established in 2001, is a public policy program offering specializations in areas such as global health policy, education policy, tax policy, and social justice.

-Established in 1979, the Curriculum in Public Policy Analysis was one of the first undergraduate degree programs in public policy, and a charter member of the national Association for Public Policy Analysis and Management.
-It was augmented in 1991 by an interdisciplinary PhD Curriculum in Public Policy Analysis.
-In 1995 the two curricula were combined and began recruiting their own core faculty.
-In 2001 the combined curriculum became the present Department of Public Policy.
+The university is need-blind for domestic applicants.